 # 8 – Weight Of The World

 One of the highlights of this Top 10 Ringo Starr songs list is the track “Weight of The World.”
 The song was released on Ringo Starr’s 10th solo album entitled Time Takes Time.
 The album was released in 1992.
 It was Ringo Starr’s first solo album in almost 10 years as the last album he recorded had been released in 1983.
-It was highly rated album by music journalists.
+It was a highly rated album by music journalists.
 The album feature close to 50 guest musicians playing on various tracks.
 Everyone wants to play with a Beatle.
-The album was produced by the legendary son of the Beatles Mr. Jeff Lynne.
+The album was produced by the legendary son of The Beatles Mr. Jeff Lynne.

 # 7 – Never Without You

 The Ringo Starr track Never Without You was released on our favorite titled Ringo Starr album Ringo Rama.
 The album was released in 2003.
 The song was a tribute to Ringo Starr’s good friend and ex-Beatles band-mate George Harrison.
 The song paid tribute to their friendship.
 The song was written in the wake of George Harrison’s passing in 2001.